Updated: Jan 5

 If this is your first visit, welcome, this is the place I think out loud about networks.
 If you’re back for another slice, here is a meditation on what covid is teaching us.

-It’s easy to get a bit snakey in regional Victoria, with Melbourne holding things back.
+I live on the edge of Melbourne, in the Macedon Ranges, 15 minutes drive from Sunbury.
+I'm aware of how easy is to to get a bit snakey in regional Victoria, with Melbourne holding things back.
 Or to feel a bit superior.
 But we’ve all got friends and kin in Melbourne.
 We feel a bit of what it's been like for them.

-It’s collective trauma, says Kate Brady, a research fellow in community resilience at Melbourne University, in a piece in The Conversation.
-There are five things that people coming out of trauma need, and the first of them is that they don’t need people who haven’t actually been through what they've been through saying, kind-heartedly enough: ‘I know how you feel’.
+It’s collective trauma, says Kate Brady, a research fellow in community resilience at Melbourne University, in The Conversation.
+Coming out of trauma, she says, we definitely do not need people who haven’t actually been through what they've been through saying, kind-heartedly enough: ‘I know how you feel’.

-The same five things apply to people who just got burnt out or flooded out or who've just shot all their sheep.
+The same if we just got burnt out or flooded out or just had to shoot all our sheep.

 Melanie Tait said it concisely in a tweet: